The 2022 Fishing News Awards would not be possible without the generous support of our valued sponsors and supporters.

 We judge our industry’s wealth, not only by its income, but also by the health of its resources and the well-being of those that work within the sector.

 Our goal is to create and maintain a resilient seafood sector; to help our members invest and plan with confidence.
 Our members are progressive and at the forefront of innovation.

 We deliver our strategy by listening to and engaging with those who operate within the sector to ensure their welfare and wellbeing are protected.

-The SWFPA is sponsoring the Lifetime Achievement Award for 2020.
+The SWFPA is sponsoring the Lifetime Achievement Award.

 Seafish is here to give the UK seafood sector the support it needs to thrive.